 Generic Name: CAPSAICIN - TOPICAL Pronounced: (kap-SAY-i-sin) Arthritis Pain Relief(Capsaic) Top Uses

-This product is used to treat minor aches and pains of the
+This medication is used to treat minor aches and pains of

-muscles/joints (e.g., arthritis, backache, sprains).
-Menthol and methyl
+the muscles/joints (e.g., arthritis, backache, sprains).
+It may also be used to